 Authorities generally agreed that art was an important part of home economics.
-Art, as explained by Barton (1), motiva c curriculum, stimulates the child's exper of crea and helps improve the manner in which the pupil expresses feelings.
+Art, as explained by Barton (1), motivates and enriches the whole curriculum, stimulates the child's experience of creating, and helps improve the manner in which the pupil expresses feelings.
 By integrating creative art experiences into the homemaking plans, curriculum can be made more meaningful.
 Barton also pointed out that creativity through art activities may guide the child into making visual aid devices.